Search blog

 1. Definition

-What is Sensible?
-According to the Cambridge Dictionary, Sensible is pronounced as /ˈsen.sə.bəl/.
-In a sentence, Sensible functions as an adjective, meaning: having or using good judgment; reasonable; having an understanding of a situation.
-For example:
+What is "sensible"?
+According to the Cambridge Dictionary, "sensible" is pronounced as /ˈsen.sə.bəl/.
+In a sentence, "sensible" functions as an adjective, meaning: having or using good judgment; reasonable; having an understanding of a situation.
+This word embodies practical wisdom and logical thinking in decision-making processes.

 Example |